Charlotte Dujardin: Writing and television

 Dujardin released her autobiography, The Girl on the Dancing Horse: Charlotte Dujardin and Valegro, in 2018.
 She guest-starred on the Netflix show Free Rein.

 Personal life

 Her fiancé Dean Golding wore a shirt bearing the proposal "Can we get married now?" after she won the gold medal at the Rio Olympics.
 On 6 March 2023, Dujardin gave birth to a daughter.
+Her second child was born in 2025.

 Honours

 Dujardin was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours, both for services to equestrianism.

 Dujardin has a modern strip of public housing, Dujardin Mews, named after her in Enfield.